binariumpay/binarium/doc/README.md

 License
 ---------------------
 Distributed under the [MIT software license](http://www.opensource.org/licenses/mit-license.php).
-This product based on software developed by the Binarium Core (http://dash.org) This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/).
+This product based on software developed by the Dash Core (http://dash.org) This product based on software developed by the Binarium Core (http://binarium.money) This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.